-Vocational rehabilitation (VR) services offered by the Division of Vocational Rehabilitation and the Division of Visual Services help Oklahomans with disabilities get jobs in careers of their choice.
+Vocational rehabilitation (VR) services offered by Vocational Rehabilitation and Services for the Blind and Visually Impaired help Oklahomans with disabilities get jobs in careers of their choice.

 You are eligible for VR services if you have a physical, mental or visual disability that keeps you from working and you need vocational rehabilitation services to prepare for, find, keep or return to employment.

 The primary VR services are counseling and guidance with job placement.
 Other services compensate for, correct or prevent disability-based barriers to employment:

 - Medical and psychological assessments are used to determine eligibility and review consumers' background, abilities, disability-related barriers to employment and rehabilitation needs.

 - Vocational evaluation, counseling and career planning guidance are provided by counselors to consumers throughout the rehabilitation process.

 - Information and referral help individuals get appropriate services from other agencies.